What is in a marketing strategy?

 Once you’ve got everything on paper, you might need to reassess your strategy.
 Certain costs may need to be cut to fit your wider business strategy.

 For example, if you’re running a small business, you can use a free email marketing platform to cut down on costs.
+Likewise, there are many dedicated CRM tools available to suit different budgets.

 Why does my business need a website?